top of page

 Fairies guarding the Portals to the Fairy Realms

 The fairies have long been the protectors of the wild places, guardians of ancient groves, crystal waters, and sacred stones.
 They are the soul of the earth itself, whispering through the rustling leaves, guiding those who dare to listen.
-The mushrooms, too, are healers—not only of the spirit but of the soil, mycelial networks that bind the living world together, cleansing and renewing life with each breath.
-Through their communion, we come to understand that our fate is not separate from that of the world—we are threads in the same web, voices in the same song.
+The mushrooms, too, are healers, not only of the spirit but of the soil, mycelial networks that bind the living world together, cleansing and renewing life with each breath.
+Through their communion, we come to understand that our fate is not separate from that of the world.
+We are threads in the same web, voices in the same song.

 A Priestess learning the ways of magic from the fairies in a mushroom ceremony